GitHub Connector Overview

 - The original branch’s pull request is unflagged.

-- The original branch’s pull request can now be accepted and merged with the master.
+- The original branch’s pull request can now be accepted and merged with the main branch.